pimsmath/m2pi.ca/content/home/students.md

 &nbsp;

-For examples of previous successful projects and details of the training program, please see our [previous editions of m2pi](/#editions).
+_For examples of previous successful projects and details of the training program, please see our [previous editions](/#editions) pages._